intel-analytics/ipex-llm/python/llm/example/CPU/PyTorch-Models/Model/phixtral/README.md

 # e.g. for a server with 48 cores per socket
 export OMP_NUM_THREADS=48
-numactl -C 0-47 -m 0 python ./generate.py --prompt 'What is AI？'
+numactl -C 0-47 -m 0 python ./generate.py --prompt 'What is AI?'
 ```
 More information about arguments can be found in [Arguments Info](#23-arguments-info) section.
 The expected output can be found in [Sample Output](#24-sample-output) section.